 - If you get an email from someone you know, but it seems unusual, double check the email address – the sender may be a fraudster who’s spoofed the address.
 If in doubt, call (not email) the person to check.

-- Don’t attach external storage devices like USB sticks, hard drives, CD-ROMs/DVD-ROMs if you’re uncertain of the source – they may contain malware.
+- Don’t connect external storage devices like USB sticks, hard drives, CDs, DVDs, etc. if you’re uncertain of the source – they may contain malware.

-- If you have been a victim of fraud or spot irregular activity on your account, contact your bank straight away.
+- If you have been a victim of fraud, contact your bank straight away.

 - Report any fraud to Action Fraud or by calling 0300 123 20 40.

 - Also report fraud to any website or ISP (internet service provider) where you’ve been defrauded.
-This applies however large or small the amount: it could protect others - the proceeds of fraud are often used to fund terrorism and human trafficking.
+This applies however large or small the amount - reporting it could protect others - the proceeds of fraud are often used to fund terrorism and human trafficking.

 For more detailed tips to avoid online and phone scams and identify theft visit the Get Safe online website.